talkable/talkable-docs/source/advanced_features/events.rst

     }]);
   </script>

-One-time purchases should go under “purchase” event category.
-You can find all purchases inside Reports → Purchases.
+One-time purchases should go under the “purchase” event category.
+You can find all purchases in the Reports → Purchases section of your Talkable Dashboard.
 Here is an example:

 .. code-block:: html